jo288/KoKo_WebProject_FA19/documents/design-journey.md

 For getting the images of a single menu item
 SELECT * FROM images WHERE menu_id = :id

+For getting all the diet tags of a single menu item SELECT diets.diet FROM diet_tags LEFT OUTER JOIN diets ON diet_tags.diet_id = diets.id WHERE menu_id = :id;
 ```

 ### gallery.php queries: